Y0dax/azure-stt-subtitles-electron/readme.md

 ### Step 1: Add a new browser source

 - Enter the file location of the subtitles.html with `file:///` in front.
 I.e. `file:///C://AzureSTTSubtitles-win32-x64/resources/app/html/subtitles.html` or use the "Local File" option.
-- Note: Local file can also be used though you will not be able to enter css within the URL.
-This is not typically an issue, however, as custom CSS can be applied in the accompanying app.
+- Note: Local file can also be used though you will not be able to enter CSS within the URL.
+However, this is not typically an issue, as custom CSS can be applied in the accompanying app.
 - Subtitles.html is located in the resources/app/html folder.
-- Check the options for shutdown source when not visible and refresh browser when scene becomes active.
+- Check the options for shutdown source when not visible and refresh the browser when the scene becomes active.
 - In order to **click** and start the browser content, right-click browser source and select Interact to launch an interactive browser window.
   ![OBS Browser Source shows click message.
 Context menu for browser source is open.
 Interact command is highlighted.](media/obs-browser-source-interact.png "OBS Browser Interact")